 - Scholarship Applications – Apply online for Penn College Scholarships.
 Visit our External Scholarships Web page to start your search for private scholarships.

-Pennsylvania Higher Education Assistance Agency (PHEAA) - new students complete a State Grant Form online immediately after submitting their FAFSA.
+Pennsylvania State Grant Program from PHEAA (Pennsylvania Higher Education Assistance Agency) - new students complete a State Grant Form online immediately after submitting their FAFSA.
 Doing so by our priority FAFSA submission deadline of March 1 ensures that Pennsylvania residents will meet Pennsylvania State Grant (PHEAA) deadlines.
 Other states may have earlier deadlines.

 Loan Applications– We recommend which months to submit loan applications for each specific type of educational loan on our Loans page.